Tammy Faye Messner: 1974–1987: The PTL Club

-1988–1996: Collapse of The PTL Club and aftermath
+1988–1995: Collapse of The PTL Club and aftermath

 The Bakkers' control of PTL collapsed in 1987 after revelations that $287,000 had been paid from the organization to buy the silence of Jessica Hahn, who claims Jim Bakker raped her.
-In his 1997 book, I Was Wrong, Bakker disputed Hahn's account, claiming that he was "set up" and that their sex was consensual.
+In his 1997 book, I Was Wrong, Jim Bakker disputed Hahn's account, claiming that he was "set up" and that their sex was consensual.
 The revelations invited scrutiny of the Bakkers, and charges made about their opulent lives, including media reports of an air-conditioned doghouse at their Tega Cay, South Carolina, lakefront parsonage as well as gold-plated bathroom fixtures, dominated newscasts in the 1980s.
-When asked about her income, Messner told reporters in 1986: "We don't get what Johnny Carson makes, and we work a lot harder than him."
+When asked about her income, Tammy Faye told reporters in 1986: "We don't get what Johnny Carson makes, and we work a lot harder than him."
 The couple's Tega Cay home was later sold by the ministry and burned to the ground not long thereafter.
-Bakker wrote in his book I Was Wrong that he watched the home burn on live television while incarcerated.
+Jim wrote in his book I Was Wrong that he watched the home burn on live television while incarcerated.
 The Charlotte Observer subsequently ran exposés of PTL's finances and management practices.
 PTL went bankrupt after being taken over by Lynchburg, Virginia-based Baptist televangelist Jerry Falwell, who offered to step in following the scandals in 1988.

-Messner stood by Bakker through the scandal, including several instances when she cried on camera.
-In 1989 Bakker was sentenced to 45 years in prison on 24 fraud and conspiracy counts (he served 5).
-In 1992, while Bakker was still in prison, Messner filed for divorce, saying in a letter to the New Covenant Church in Orlando, Florida: "For years I have been pretending that everything is all right, when in fact I hurt all the time...
+Tammy Faye stood by Jim Bakker through the scandal, including several instances when she cried on camera.
+In 1989, Bakker was sentenced to 45 years in prison on 24 fraud and conspiracy counts (he served 5).
+In 1992, while Jim was in prison, Tammy Faye filed for divorce, saying in a letter to the New Covenant Church in Orlando, Florida: "For years I have been pretending that everything is all right, when in fact I hurt all the time...
 I cannot pretend anymore."

-On October 3, 1993, she married property developer Roe Messner in Rancho Mirage, California, after he divorced his own wife.
+On October 3, 1993, she married property developer Roe Messner in Rancho Mirage, California, after he divorced his first wife.
 They moved to the Charlotte suburb of Matthews, North Carolina.
-Tammy and Roe were neighbors to Christian recording star and friend David L Cook.
 Roe, who had a contracting business, Messner Enterprises in Andover, Kansas, had built much of Heritage USA as well as many large churches and had been a family friend to the Bakkers throughout the PTL years.
 Roe was the one who produced the money for the $265,000 payment to Hahn, later billing PTL for work never completed on the Jerusalem Amphitheater at Heritage USA.
-In the Bakkers' fraud trial, Roe testified for Bakker's defense saying that Falwell had sent Messner to the Bakker home in Palm Springs, California, to make an offer to "keep quiet."
+In the Bakkers' fraud trial, Roe Messner testified for Bakker's defense, saying that Bakker had no knowledge of the payment to Jessica Hahn, and that Falwell had sent him to the Bakker home in Palm Springs, California, to offer generous compensation "if he kept his mouth shut."